2 dead in fiery crash Bruckner Expressway in Pelham Bay

 "He liked racing and stuff," the man told Eyewitness News.
 "So I guess he raced right here.
 And he crashed, it was a four-car crash.
 Him and his girlfriend passed away, they died.
 It was a big fire."

-The Bruckner Expressway was closed in both directions approaching Country Club Road.
+The Bruckner Expressway was closed in both directions for more than four hours approaching Country Club Road.

 ----------